Eniya03/AgifyIo/README.md

 ## **Future Enhancements**

 1. **mochawesome-report** : to generate test reports

 2. **Allure reporting** : For enhanced test reports

 3. **CI/CD Integration** :To streamline Automation tests with development workflows and make the process faster

 4. **Plugin for Accessibility Testing** : Plugins like Applitools, Cypress-Axe enables us to perform Accessibility tests along with Functional Automation.

+5. **Performance Testing** : K6 can be installed and maintained in seperate directory alone with this framework to extend the existing API tests with Load, Spike and endurance tests also.

 ---
 ## **Test Results**